 It’s one of the more straightforward birthday party ideas for teens.
 But you really can’t go wrong with a trip to the movies.

 In recent years, indoor trampoline parks have been popping up all over the place.
-There are more than 600 of them in the world today, and that number is growing each year.
+There are more than 600 of them today, and that number is growing each year.

-If you’re fortunate enough to live near one, why not give it a try for your teenager’s next birthday party?
-Your child and all their friends will have a blast bouncing around inside of a trampoline park.
+If you’re fortunate enough to live near one, why not try it for your teenager’s next birthday party?
+Your child and their friends will have a blast bouncing around inside a trampoline park.

 Just make sure everyone is extra careful.
 You don’t want anyone getting hurt during your child’s party.